 Under the Adaptive Run process, there is the ability to switch between strategic sources depending upon the success of the DCO application.
-There is also an ability to bring forward the construction of either strategic source option on the grounds of Challenging Supply-Side, or Challenging Demand-Side Futures.
-These Challenging Futures take consideration of possibilities such as demand management options not performing at their expected levels, or reduced yield of supply options as flagged by the WFD assessment.
-All schemes flagged by WFD as potentially having adverse impacts on status and where further investigation is required had their yields cut by 50% under the Challenging Supply-Side Future to mitigate the flagged risks and highlight which alternative schemes would be implemented earlier and/ or introduced.
+There is also an ability to bring forward the construction of either strategic source option on the grounds of Supply-Side Challenging, or High Growth Futures.
+These Futures take consideration of possibilities such as demand management options not performing at their expected levels, higher levels of population growth and/ or reduced yield of supply options as flagged by the WFD assessment.
+All schemes flagged by WFD as potentially having adverse impacts on status and where further investigation is required had their yields cut by 50% under the Supply-Side Challenging Future to mitigate the flagged risks and highlight which alternative schemes would be implemented earlier and/ or introduced.